Bánh hỏi

 Bánh hỏi (/vi/) is a Vietnamese dish consisting of rice vermicelli woven into intricate bundles and often topped with chopped scallions or garlic chives sauteed in oil, served with a complementary meat dish.
 The strings of noodles are usually only as thin as a toothpick; the texture is firm enough so the noodles do not fall apart but is not at all sticky to keep the dish light.

 Origin

-Bánh hỏi originated from the Bình Định Province of Vietnam's South Central Coast region.
+Bánh hỏi originated from the Bình Định Province (now is Gia Lai province) of Vietnam's South Central Coast region.
 People in Bình Định eat bánh hỏi for almost any meal during the day, instead of rice or noodle soups.

 Production

 Making bánh hỏi is a multistep process.
 First, good rice is soaked in water overnight, then washed with water again three or four times until the water comes out clean.
 Then the rice is either ground with water into a mixture, or ground without water, but mixed into the water three or four times afterwards to leaven it without using any additional agent.
 The flour mixture is then either steamed and kneaded, or cooked in a pan, stirred continuously until it starts to coagulate, but no flour gets stuck on the stirring tool.
 This step is crucial in making bánh hỏi soft, light, and not sticky, but the strings of noodles will still have a firm texture.
 When the experienced bánh hỏi maker feels the dough is done, it is ready for pressing.

 Special copper or aluminium cylinders, with several small holes (the size of a needle eye), shape the cooked dough into noodle form.
 Pressing the dough requires great strength, as the dough is hard and the holes are small, so it is usually done with leverage.
 When one person presses the dough, another "catches" the noodles coming out on the other side, presses them together and cuts them off every 10 cm or so, creating a kind of mesh of noodle, which is then laid onto a flat surface, but not in layers.
 Finally, the sheets are steamed one last time for about five minutes.